rns21/RDK_Documentation/docs/connectivity/docs/components/cellularmanager.md

 - Placement recommendations based on LTE/WiFi performance.

 ## Scope of Functionality

+!!! note
+    - The **In Scope** column lists functionalities that will be implemented as part of the Cellular Manager.
+    - The **Out of Scope** column lists items that are explicitly excluded from the implementation.

 | **In Scope** | **Out of Scope** |
 |--------------|------------------|